 Since 2002, our skilled pest technicians have been helping the residents of Austin fix their insect and animal issues.
-With almost 20 years of experience, you can imagine we receive similar questions from our customers.
+With over 23 years of experience, you can imagine we receive similar questions from our customers.
 For this reason, we have compiled a list of frequently asked questions and our answers.

 Questions Concerning Pests, Products, & Procedures

 - Are the products used dangerous to kids and pets?

 Safety is our top priority.
 All our service professionals have been trained on the proper application of materials to ensure a safe and healthy environment for your family and pets.
 All professional pest control products we use have been registered for use by the United States EPA.

 - Are carpenter ants dangerous to my home?

 Carpenter ants are merely a nuisance or a serious structural pest that needs to be addressed quickly.
 If the weather is mild and you happen to see one every few days, further inspection may be necessary.
 Try to locate the source.
 Seeing several carpenter ants daily is cause for concern and treatment may be necessary.

 - What are five things I can do outside of my house to keep pests away?